-The Teacher Transition Survey was released in Australia on 29th April and 9th May in New Zealand and will be open until 15th July 2019.
+The Teacher Transition Survey was released in Australia on 29th April and 9th May in New Zealand and was open until 22nd August 2019.
 The aim of the survey is to understand teachers’ perspectives on their transition from traditional classroom spaces into more innovative learning environments.
 The questions ask about the types of spaces teachers’ have worked in, the impact of physical spaces on their teaching and what is important in supporting teachers transitioning from traditional to more innovative spaces.

 The survey is one of several sources of data in Phase 2 (2017- late 2019) which involves the development, trial and refinement of strategies to assist teachers in adapting their teaching to different types of ILEs.
 The survey will help us better understand what spaces teachers are working in, how it is influencing their approach to teaching and what is needed to help support teachers to effectively use learning spaces in schools to affect student learning.
 The online survey will take approximately 8 minutes.